Skip to main content

 gic-income-tax-t5

-A fourth thing to be aware of is the tax treatment for equity-linked GICs.
+A fourth thing to be aware of is the tax treatment for market-linked GICs held in non-registered accounts.
 Because these products pay interest when the underlying investment (such as the stock market) goes up, it may seem intuitive that the interest should be reported as capital gains income.
 In fact, the return is reported as interest income.
 Any minimum interest is reported annually to the CRA, and then if there’s a gain upon maturity due to the market rising, that is reported on your taxes for the final year of the GIC.

 Getting a bit more complicated, a fifth consideration is how to report income from a foreign currency GIC.
 Let’s say you have a U.S. dollar GIC that pays you interest in American dollars.
 This interest must be reported to the CRA in Canadian dollars.
 As CIBC’s tax expert Jamie Golumbek explained: